eficode-academy/istio-katas/008-observe-network-delays.md

 caused by something more complicated it would be difficult to diagnose purely from metrics due to their statistical nature.

-- The misbehaving service might be owned by another team

-- The misbehaving application might not be the immediate one from which you are observing a delay.
-In fact, it might be deep in the application tree

 Besides metrics, Istio generates another type of telemetry, [distributed trace](https://istio.io/latest/docs/concepts/observability/#distributed-traces) **spans**, which can help solve these more complex scenarios.
 This allows